 The name GeForce is firmly embedded in the minds of gamers, but Quadro is probably less familiar.

 Like GeForce, Quadro cards are graphics cards, but they are created for different purposes.
-As such, they also have diverse specifications.
-The significant cost discrepancy between the two might lead some people to believe that they are buying a much better graphics card.
+As such, they also have distinct specifications.
+The significant cost discrepancy between the two might lead some people to believe that they are buying a much superior graphics card.

-This is not necessarily the case, but we’ll get to that later.
+This is not inevitably the case, but we’ll get to that later.

 Important: Because NVIDIA’s latest professional-grade GPU A6000 is not officially Quadro branded, we will focus on the comparisons between official Quadro cards and consumer cards that were released around the same time, for fairness’ sake.